 PowerNEST is designed to solve the emerging energy problem of buildings from 5 levels and higher.
 Today’s solar technology is only able to power buildings up to 3 levels due to the limited roof space and the presence of ventilation pipes and other installations.
-In a practical case you can only use maximum 70% of the available roof space for solar panels.
-PowerNEST solves this issue by lifting the roof area 4 meters up and even extend from the roof edge making 120% of the total roof area available for solar.
+In a practical case you can only use maximum 40% of the available roof space for solar panels.
+PowerNEST solves this issue by lifting the roof area 4.8 meters up and even extend from the roof edge making +100% of the total roof area available for solar.
 Under the solar roof a lined up installation of funnels and turbines is installed along the roof edge to capture the façade interacting flow and accelerate it towards the turbines.
 This ensures highest efficiency due to a concentrated air flow with increased wind speed, and introduces more operational hours as the turbine startup speed is reached more often.
 The problem of turbulence that most small wind mills in the urban environment suffer is also reduced as the turbulence intensity is reduced by the funneling.
 In addition, the wind flow cools the solar panels from the bottom to increase their annual efficiency as well.
-This together results that PowerNEST generates more than 3 times more energy per area and is a full roof solution.
+This together results that PowerNEST generates more than 6 times more energy per area and is a full roof solution.
 PowerNEST can generate in the Dutch coastal area sufficient energy during the winter and summer to supply buildings of 14 stories, making it for the first time possible to become a zero energy high rise building with an attractive payback time.

 - Wind and Solar Power Combined

 More Power per Area on High Building Roofs (>5 floors)